-5 Keys to Practicing an Outward Mindset
+5 Keys to Practicing an Impact-focused Mindset

 - When you see someone doing something that doesn’t make sense to you, ask yourself: what should the world look like for them to do what they did?
 Remember, mindset drives behavior- how we see affects what we see.
 This, in turn, informs what range of choices we have available.